mamad-1999/github-follow-insights/README.md

 pip install -r requirements.txt
 ```
 > [!IMPORTANT]
-> #### Prerequisites For github_unfollower.py Script
+> #### Prerequisites
-> Before using this script, you need to have a GitHub personal access token with the necessary permissions.
+> Before using this script, you need to have a `GitHub personal access token` with the necessary permissions.
 If you don't have one already, you can generate it [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ### Usage
 1. For get the list of users: